The cost of pacemakers and other cardiac devices

 • Some types of heart disease.

 However, it’s not the only type of implantable cardiac device.
-Artificial implantable cardioverter defibrillators (AICD) monitor for dangerous irregular heart rhythms and send an electric shock to manage a heart that’s in fibrillation (i.e. beating irregularly).3 Another type of pacemaker called a cardiac resynchronization therapy device (CRT) or a biventricular pacemaker assists people who have suffered from heart failure by stimulating both of the lower heart chambers.4
+Artificial implantable cardioverter defibrillators (AICD) monitor for dangerous irregular heart rhythms and send an electric shock to manage a heart that’s in fibrillation (i.e. beating irregularly).3 Another type of pacemaker called a cardiac resynchronization therapy device (CRT) or a biventricular pacemaker assists people with heart failure by stimulating both of the lower heart chambers.4

-Expert tips on private health insurance pacemakers and cardiac devices
+Expert tips on private health insurance for pacemakers and cardiac devices

 Our health insurance expert, Steven Spicer, has some tips on how private health insurance could help with your pacemaker surgery.